Ancient Macedonian army: Origins

 Philip's first achievement was to unify Macedon through his army.
 He raised troops and made his army the single fount of wealth, honour and power in the land; the unruly chieftains of Macedonia became the officers and elite cavalrymen of the army, the highland peasants became the footsoldiers.
 Philip took pains to keep them always under arms and either fighting or drilling.
 Manoeuvres and drills were made into competitive events, and the truculent Macedonians vied with each other to excel.

 As a political counterbalance to the native-born Macedonian nobility, Philip invited military families from throughout Greece to settle on lands he had conquered or confiscated from his enemies, these 'personal clients' then also served as army officers or in the Companion cavalry.
 After taking control of the gold-rich mines of Mount Pangaeus, and the city of Amphipolis that dominated the region, he obtained the wealth to support a large army.
 It was a professional army imbued with a national spirit, an unusual combination for the Greek world of the time.
 The armies of contemporary Greek states were largely reliant on a combination of citizens and mercenaries.
 The former were not full-time soldiers, and the latter, though professional, had little or no inherent loyalty to their employers.
 By the time of his death, Philip's army had pushed the Macedonian frontier into southern Illyria, conquered the Paeonians and Thracians, asserted a hegemony over Thessaly, destroyed the power of Phocis and defeated and humbled Athens and Thebes.
-All the states of Greece, with the exception of Sparta, Epirus and Crete, had become subservient allies of Macedon (League of Corinth) and Philip was laying the foundations of an invasion of the Persian Empire, an invasion that his son would successfully undertake.
+All the states of Greece, with the exception of Sparta, Epirus and Crete, had become subservient allies of Macedon (League of Corinth) and Philip was laying the foundations of an invasion of the Persian Empire, an invasion that his son (Alexander the Great) would successfully undertake.

 One important military innovation of Philip II is often overlooked, he banned the use of wheeled transport and limited the number of camp servants to one to every ten infantrymen and one each for the cavalry.
 This reform made the baggage train of the army very small for its size and improved its speed of march.